How Adoption Works

 “Can you explain how adoption works?
 I’m pregnant and due soon.”

-Unsure how adoption works?
+Are you pregnant and considering adoption and unsure how adoption works?
 With open adoption, you make the choices:

 - You can choose the parents for your child